AI in Procurement

 Artificial intelligence is one of the hottest topics in technology, but it is still a relatively new opportunity for Procurement.

-This guide helps you cut through the hype and identify the real business opportunity in AI today.
-We include many definitions and examples intended for Procurement professionals without prior knowledge of the topic.
+This guide helps you navigate through the AI hype and buzzwords.
+Find the real business opportunity in AI today.
+Identify how AI and machine learning impact procurement and strategic sourcing.
+We include many AI definitions and examples for Procurement professionals without prior knowledge of the topic.

-Artificial intelligence has been a field of academic study since the 1950s, but only recently has it found concrete applications within Procurement functions.
-On a high level, AI is a broad set of new computer technologies with the ability to learn and adapt their behaviour.
-Typically, AI software is developed to solve complex task better or more efficiently than humans.
+AI has been a field of academic study since the 1950s, but only recently has it found concrete applications within Procurement functions.
+On a high level, AI is a broad set of new computer technologies with the ability to learn and adapt their behavior.
+Typically, AI software is developed to solve complex tasks better or more efficiently than humans could.